rahullour/myProjects/README.md

-This repository contains projects which I have created till date.
+This repository serves as a portfolio of my projects to date.